NOTE: The pictures for this blog post were updated in late 2017 to show different presentation options.

 Add the pumpkin/sweet potatoes/carrots/your-choice-of-root-veg and stir for another minute or so.
 Pour in the vegetable stock.
 Increase the heat and bring to a simmer.
 Cook gently until the root veggies are soft – about 15 minutes or so.

 Remove the soup from the heat, add the coconut milk and place in a blender (I used my vitamix) or food processor until the mixture is nicely combined and super smooth.
 (I’ve also used a hand-held mixer in the past and that worked well too).

-To serve, add salt to taste (I never add any, but it’s up to you), the fresh coriander, a dash of lime juice and beet crisps to impress.
+To serve, add salt to taste (I never add any, but it’s up to you), the fresh coriander, a dash of lime juice, coconut milk and beet crisps to impress.
 A-mazing!

 Tip 1: Even if you’re cooking for yourself or just 1 other person, please do make this quantity.
 Remember you can take the left-overs into the office the next day for lunch or freeze the soup in small portions and enjoy over the weeks to come.

 Tip 2: I deliberately called this root veg soup (as opposed to carrot or pumpkin soup) as it’s really up to you whether you just use carrots, potatoes, pumpkins, squash, sweet potatoes or a mixture of them all.
 Be creative and use what’s local, affordable and seasonal to you.